Location: Boren Hall 152

 Education

-Robert Lifset's research and teaching interests focus on energy history broadly defined.
-This includes the business, policy, political, environmental, social, and cultural history of energy with a focus, though not exclusive, on the United States in the 20th Century.
+Robert Lifset researches and teaches energy and environmental history broadly defined.
+This includes the business, policy, political, environmental, social, and cultural history of energy with a focus on the United States in the 20th Century.

 Research Interests